awee01/Project-12/README.md

   * THEN I am prompted to select an employee to update and their new role and this information is updated in the database

   ## Instructions:

+This application accepts user input and reforms data in pre-existing tables

 Video Demonstration: